Bungalow Cafe at Mother India, Kelvingrove, Glasgow

 Telephone: 0141 221 1663

-We waited quite a while for the cafe´to emerge, when you step inside it’s easy to understand why.
-You’ll find yourself in the most elegant of places.
+Great food, ambience and lovely decor.
+The Bungalow Cafe is the most elegant of places.
 You’ll love the food and the stylish decor – streamlined wooden shelves, an impressive gleaming coffee maker, attractive pottery dishes and the most glorious lighting.

 It’s by far the most sophisticated cafe´I’ve ever seen – and then there’s the ice cream, Vanilla, home made and utterly mouthwatering – to eat in or takeaway.
 The menu is a delightful fusion of ice cream van fare favourites and you can select sprinkles, hundreds and thousands, flakes and sauces.
 Then there’s the Asian touch.
 At the Bungalow Cafe´smiling staff are happy to serve you ice cream accompanied by Gulab Jamin, a traditional Indian sweet.
 Or why not ask for cake of the day or fresh fruit?
 Or sample the delicious Lunch Menu at The Bungalow Cafe